Grimes: 2018–2021: Miss Anthropocene and collaborations

-"Poppy, you dragged me into a disgusting situation and won't stop punishing me for not wanting to be a part of it", Grimes says.
+"Poppy, you dragged me into a disgusting situation and won't stop punishing me for not wanting to be a part of it", [..]
 "I don't want to work with you, you leaked the song anyway. u got what you want.
 Let it go."

 On November 29, 2018, Grimes released the single, "We Appreciate Power" featuring Hana, which was described as an industrial rock and nu metal song.
-On December 11, 2018, Grimes performed the song on The Tonight Show Starring Jimmy Fallon.
-Grimes also appeared on Bring Me the Horizon's "Nihilist Blues" from their sixth album, Amo.
+On December 10, 2018, Grimes performed the song on The Tonight Show Starring Jimmy Fallon.
+Grimes also appeared on Bring Me the Horizon's "Nihilist Blues" from their sixth album, Amo, in January 2019.

 On August 13, 2019, Grimes posted an advertisement for the Adidas by Stella McCartney Fall 2019 collection on Instagram, stating that she would release the first single off her upcoming album, Miss Anthropocene, on September 13, 2019.
 She released the music video for "Violence", featuring i_o, on September 5, 2019.
 On October 25, 2019, an unfinished version of the album was leaked online.
-On November 15, 2019, she released two versions of the single "So Heavy I Fell Through the Earth" and performed "4ÆM" at the 2019 Video Game Awards in order to introduce herself as Lizzy Wizzy, a voiced character in the game Cyberpunk 2077.
-On November 29, 2019, Grimes released the single "My Name Is Dark".
-On December 13, 2019, Grimes released the single "4ÆM".
+On November 15, 2019, she released two versions of the single "So Heavy I Fell Through the Earth" On November 29, 2019, Grimes released the single "My Name Is Dark".
+On December 13, 2019, Grimes released the single "4ÆM" and performed the song at the 2019 Video Game Awards in order to introduce herself as Lizzy Wizzy, a voiced character in the game Cyberpunk 2077.
+On February 12, 2020, she released the single "Delete Forever", which was partly inspired by the death of Lil Peep and the ongoing opioid crisis.
 Miss Anthropocene was released on February 21, 2020.
-On February 12, 2020, she released the single "Delete Forever", which was partly inspired by the death of Lil Peep and the ongoing opioid crisis.
 On February 27, 2020, Grimes released a music video for the song "Idoru".
 On April 1, 2020, Grimes released a music video for the song "You'll Miss Me When I'm Not Around" and asked fans to finish the video because it only features Grimes and a green screen.
 On June 17, 2020, Grimes was featured on Ashnikko's song, "Cry" from her mixtape, Demidevil.